javi14z/mw_deployment/README.md

     ```
     kubectl exec -n ddos {{ item.pod }} -- python3 ACROSSfile_transfer.py <large_file_url>
     ```
-    - Parameters:
-        -<large_file_url>: set the url to dowload the large file.

     To simulate elephant flows, we have used WGET to generate file transfers.
 With this, we begin to download a large video file from a website.
+    - Parameters:
+        -<large_file_url>: set the url to dowload the large file

 - ACROSSconsuming_video.py:
     ```
-    kubectl exec -n ddos {{ item.pod }} -- python3 ACROSSconsuming_video.py <viewing_time>
+    kubectl exec -n ddos {{ item.pod }} -- python3 ACROSSconsuming_video.py <YT_video_URL> <viewing_time>
     ```

     This Python script automates the process of opening a YouTube video and simulates the user watching the video.
 It is designed to simulate elephant flows having a large number of users consuming a viral video on YouTube.
 To automate web browsing we use the Selenium library.
     - Parameters:
-        -<viewing_time>: set the viewing time video
+        -<YT_video_URL>: set the url to a Youtube Video -<viewing_time>: set the viewing time video

 - ACROSSshorts.py:
     This Python script automates the process of opening YouTube Shorts and simulating the user scrolling through the Shorts feed at a random pace.
 It is designed to simulate cheetah flow, where a user scrolls through YouTube Shorts and videos load lazily as they show up in the browser viewport.
 We also use  the Selenium libraryto automate the procces.